 Virtual Tips for Michael Jost

 Stanley “The Baron” Behrens was born and raised in the Bronx, N.Y. started playing harmonica at the age of five.
 Stanley went to high school on Long Island.
 He played music with a blue eyed soul band back in the mid 60’s.
 Stanley was drafted into the US Army in May of 1967 and spent 2 years on active duty playing his harmonica during Vietnam era.
-Stationed at Fort Bragg NC Stanley played in a blues rock band 6 nights a week. more Stanley Behrens
+Stationed at Fort Bragg NC Stanley played in a blues rock band 6 nights a week.
+Continue reading Stanley Behrens

 Acclaimed singer-songwriter-guitarist PETER DEMIAN (Street Smart) is an engaging musical raconteur and passionate, guitar-slinging performer.

-Peter rocks. more Peter Demian
+Peter rocks.
+Continue reading Peter Demian

 Hailey Demian, Bass Guitarist, is a regular at Radio Venice, collaborating with a number of Radio Venice Alumni (mentioned below).
 He also writes his own solo music.
 He is a founding band member of Vorpium, with Milo Gonzalez and Richard Sherwood, and a founding member of Full Melt Reggae, with Alex Emami and Amit Gilad.
-He has collaborated with Michael Jost and the Venice Philharmonic Orchestra as well as with Peter Demian (Street Smart Music). more Hailey Demian
+He has collaborated with Michael Jost and the Venice Philharmonic Orchestra as well as with Peter Demian (Street Smart Music).
+Continue reading Hailey Demian

 Marwan Mograbi is a Virtuoso Percussionist/ Drummer, African Storyteller, Educator and Dramatist.
 Born in Accra, Ghana.
 Marwan grew up in the traditional Ga and Ashanti cultures, where his love for music and his development as a drummer began.